TechnicalPursuit/TIBET/README.md

 NOTE that some browsers have security constraints which may interfere with launching from the file system.
-Depending on your deployment requirements you can choose to configure your browser to allow file-system launching, install your application as a browser extension (not available for Safari), or use an HTTP server to bootstrap your application into the browser where it can then run offline.
+Depending on your deployment requirements you can choose to configure your browser to allow file-system launching, install your application as a browser extension, or use a temporary HTTP server to bootstrap your application into browser storage where it can then run offline.

 ##### Http-based Bootstrap